-(1) Securities held are provided as of the date hereof.
+- (1) Securities held are provided as of the date hereof.
 The information as to the shares beneficially owned, not being within our knowledge, has been furnished by the respective directors individually.
-"Option", "RSU", "PSU" and "DSU" are defined herein - please see "Compensation Discussion and Analysis - Long Term Equity Incentives - Equity Incentive Plan".
+"Option", "RSU", "PSU" and "DSU" are defined herein please see "Compensation Discussion and Analysis Long-Term Equity Incentives Equity Incentive Plan".
 Award total includes the dividend equivalent rights, if any, associated with such RSUs, DSUs and PSUs.
-Please see "Compensation Discussion and Analysis - Long Term Equity Incentives - Dividend Equivalent Rights".

-(2) Value is based on the 30-day volume weighted average trading price of shares on March 23, 2021, which was \$21.88.
-For the value of directors' total accumulated equity holdings, including only realized compensation in the form of shares and DSUs, please see "Total Accumulated Value of Director Holdings" on page 21.
+Please see "Compensation Discussion and Analysis Long-Term Equity Incentives Dividend Equivalent Rights". - (2) Value is based on the 30-day volume weighted average trading price of shares on the TSX on March 21, 2022, which was \$24.40.
+For the value of directors' total accumulated equity holdings, including only realized compensation in the form of shares and DSUs, please see "Total Accumulated Value of Director Holdings" on page 20.